Nairobi National Park: Fauna

 The park has a large and diverse wildlife population.
-Species found in the park include lion, leopard, African buffalo, black rhinoceros, giraffe, hippopotamus, spotted hyena, blue wildebeest, plains zebra, cheetah, Thomson's gazelle, Grant's gazelle, common eland, impala, hartebeest, waterbuck, common warthog, olive baboon, black-backed jackal, common ostrich, and Nile crocodile.
+Species found in the park include lion, leopard, African buffalo, black rhinoceros, giraffe, hippopotamus, spotted hyena, African bush elephant, blue wildebeest, plains zebra, cheetah, Thomson's gazelle, Grant's gazelle, common eland, impala, hartebeest, waterbuck, common warthog, olive baboon, black-backed jackal, common ostrich, and Nile crocodile.

 Herbivores, including wildebeest and zebra, use the Kitengela conservation area and migration corridor to the south of the park to reach the Athi-Kapiti plains.
 They disperse over the plains in the wet season and return to the park in the dry season.
 The concentration of wildlife in the park is greatest in the dry season, when areas outside the park have dried up.
 Small dams built along the Mbagathi River give the park more water resources than these outside areas.
 They attract water dependent herbivores during the dry season.
 The park is the northern limit for wildlife migrations in the dry season.
 The park has a high diversity of bird species, with up to 500 permanent and migratory species in the park.
 Dams have created a man-made habitat for birds and aquatic species.

 The David Sheldrick Trust runs a sanctuary in the park that hand-rears orphaned elephant and rhinoceros calves, and later releases them back into secure sanctuaries.
 Orphaned and sick animals are brought to the sanctuary from all over Kenya.
 The sanctuary is located close to the park's main entrance.
 It was opened in 1963.
 It was set up by Daphne Sheldrick after the death of her husband David Sheldrick, the anti-poaching warden of Tsavo National Park.
 Nairobi National Park is sometimes called Kifaru Ark, which means "Rhinoceros Sanctuary".
 It is one of Kenya's most successful rhinoceros sanctuaries, and it is one of only a few parks where visitors can be certain of seeing a black rhinoceros in its natural habitat.